luizfelipers/ParedaoDoBatidaoJS/README.md

 ﻿# ParedaoDoBatidaoJS

  Single page webapp, that displays random colors in a grid view, giving it a party led wall sensation when tested with a brazilian Funk background music.
+Coded purely in HTML, CSS and Javascript.

  Music Player to be implement onActive.
  Don't forget to listen to some cool music while using this.